chris-misa/mace/mod/README.md

 tracepoints are all in userspace, while the params available at the device layer are all in kernel space.

+(Wrong Idea Warning. . .)
 Maybe get a reference to the socket struct using
 ```
 struct socket *sock = sockfd_lookup_light(fd, &err, &fput_needed);
 ```
 Where fd is the file descripter relative to the calling process (i.e. the first argument to sendto()).

+https://github.com/torvalds/linux/blob/master/include/linux/net.h  (for definition of struct socket) https://github.com/torvalds/linux/blob/master/include/net/sock.h (for definition of struct sock)

+which can then be correlated with the sk_buff->sk field?
+(End Wrong Idea)

+The problem is that we need to do correlation on a packet by packet basis.
+The above groups events nicely into flows but will not guarantee packet-level corelation.

+We can always fall back on using packet length?
+Check return value of the sendto syscall to filter for only sendto returning successfully?

+Find a trace point after the syscal but before any routing or reorder could take place.
+In the protocol maybe?